mansiverma897993/open_env_meta/README.md

 > A real-world reinforcement learning environment where an AI agent learns to handle customer support tickets — classify issues, craft replies, escalate when needed, and resolve tickets.

-Built for the **Meta × PyTorch OpenEnv Hackathon — Round 1, April 2026.**

 ---